-1. ExpressVPN – the best VPN on the market
+1. ExpressVPN – use the best VPN risk-free for 30 days

-ExpressVPN is our top-rated VPN, and we think it's best service on the market.
-If you're on the fence about paying, Express offers a 30-day money-back guarantee so you can test it without risking your cash.
-Plus, Tom's Guide readers signing up for 12 months will also get an extra 3 months absolutely free.View Deal
+ExpressVPN is our top-rated VPN, and it's the best service on the market.
+If you're on the fence about paying, Express offers a 30-day money-back guarantee so you can test it out with no risk.

 If you want a world-class VPN but can't afford to splash out, Surfshark is a great option.
-It unblocks all streaming sites and has great privacy features, and it's current Black Friday sale offers three months free with any two-year plan – that's just $2.21 a month.View Deal
+It unblocks all streaming sites and has great privacy features, and at just $2.49 a month, it's great value.
+What's more, it also offers a 30-day risk-free money-back guarantee.View Deal

 The best free VPN services you can download today